 The bill amends Chapter 40-8 of the General Laws regarding "Medical Assistance" by introducing a new section, 40-8-33, which establishes a one-year pilot program for evidenced-based nutritional assistance and medically tailored meals, groceries, and produce prescriptions for individuals with diet-related diseases or food insecurity.
 The program will include services such as fruit and vegetable prescriptions or vouchers provided by medical professionals, clinical nutrition education, and other interventions for beneficiaries with three or more chronic, diet-related health conditions.

-The pilot will consist of two randomized cohorts, each with a minimum of 142 participants, with the first cohort receiving services for six months, followed by the second cohort receiving services for an additional six months.
+The pilot program will consist of two randomized cohorts, each with a minimum of 142 participants, where the first cohort will receive services for six months, followed by the second cohort receiving services for another six months.
 Additionally, the bill allows for potential grocery support for other members of the covered individuals' households, depending on funding availability.